techbysj/AWS-IRE4-python_modules/TIFC1-PF-06 - Dictionaries/README.md

 A variable called `weasley` is declared, and assigned the value of the dictionary.

-It is common to use a new line for each item to give improved readability because the keys all line up - but watch your indentation!
+It is common to use a new line for each item to give improved readability because the keys all line up - *but watch your indentation*!

 ```py
 weasley = {